 In such cases, you’ll have to draft a formal DMCA takedown notice and mail it to the hosting provider.
 There are plenty of guidelines available on how to create a DMCA takedown notice.

 Once you send this notice, the hosting company will get back to you.
 They will then send a notice to the user and request them to take down the infringing content.
 Once the user removes the content, the hosting provider will alert you of the procedure and then close the case.
 In the case, that the user refuses to take down the material, the hosting company can either disable that particular page or the entire site.

-Since, the DMCA is a US-law, chances are that the hosting company will not take actions to honor the DMCA.
+Since the DMCA is a US law, chances are that the hosting company will not take action to honor the DMCA.
 However, several international hosting providers have their version of copyright infringement.
-So, shoot out an email to the hosting company, specifying all the details like your website address, the url of the web page that has your content, copyscape results and other details.
+So, shoot out an email to the hosting company, specifying all the details like your website address, the URL of the web page that has your content, Copyscape results, and other details.
 Specify that it’s a case of copyright infringement and ask them to take the necessary action.
 Most international hosting companies are likely to take the required actions and remove the offending pages.

 Implementing a DMCA Policy – It’s Well Worth your Time

 While it may feel complicated, implementing the DMCA policy for your website is well worth the time and resources you spend on it.
 It not only protects you from the mistakes of your users but also gives you immunity that could help you avoid expensive lawsuits.